ivannz/MarkovDWP/README.md

 ## Brief overview of the MarkovDWP package

 The package implements prior distributions, convolutional networks, ELBO and IWAE objectives, and training and logging methods automated experimentation pipeline.
-The objective of the package is replicate the original DWP paper and to provide reusable implementations of key objects: `ImplcitPrior`, `TensoRingPrior`, `KernelDataset` and etc.
+The objective of the package is replicate the original DWP paper and to provide reusable implementations of key objects: `ImplcitPrior`, `TensoRingPrior`, `SingleKernelDataset` and etc.

 The repo has the following structure:
 * `data` -- the folder where the data is expected to reside by default